 Fees, Fees, and More Fees

 When you go through a typical sales presentation you are told about all of the benefits of membership but they ignore or gloss over the realities of membership.
 One harsh reality are the ridiculous fees that Worldmark charges for EVERYTHING.
-You have to pay to join, pay monthly dues (which are excessive), pay local taxes and fees in several resort, if you book more than two vacations per year you have pay ridiculous cleaning fees, etc. If you are not an Elite member then you even have to pay a daily fee to access the WiFi in your room.
-If you go to Starbucks you get free WiFi even if you don’t make a purchase.
+You have to pay to join, pay monthly dues (which are excessive), pay local taxes and fees in several resorts, if you book more than two vacations per year you have pay ridiculous cleaning fees, etc. If you are not an Elite member then you even have to pay a daily fee to access the WiFi in your room (even Starbucks provides free WiFi).
 Here are some of the fees:

 - The initial membership fee is a large investment and you will not get this back if you decide you want out.

-- Monthly dues are required and they go up every year.
+- Monthly dues are required and increase annually.
 If you default on the dues then you forfeit your membership.